janis-commerce/sls-api-response/README.md

 ApiResponse.sendError(new Error('We have a problem'));
 // Response body: { "message": "We have a problem" }

+// Error response for a request with a client ApiResponse.sendError(new Error('We have a problem'), 'some-client-code');
+// Response body: { "message": "We have a problem" }

 // Error response with custom status code const error = new Error('You have a problem');
 error.statusCode = 400;